 Bamboo Grove Conservation in the Kozukue Castle Site's Nature Conservation Woods

 On October 7, 2023, 27 of our employees and family volunteered to help preserve the environment by participating in bamboo thinning sponsored by the Japanese Bamboo Fan Club, the specified non-profit corporation, at the Kozukue Castle Site in Yokohama City.
-This was the first time in eight years since 2015 that bamboo thinning was conducted there, and the first time in four years since 2019 before the corona infection, making this the sixth time in total that bamboo thinning has been conducted.
+This was the first time in eight years since 2015 that bamboo thinning was conducted there, and the first time in four years since 2019 before the COVID-19 pandemic, making this the sixth time in total that bamboo thinning has been conducted.
 This year, CEO Mr. Tanimura himself participated in the event, which greatly boosted the morale of all participants.

 Bamboo groves should be thinned regularly to prevent them from spreading into neighboring woods and killing plants and trees, having an adverse impact on the forest environment.